|IT Based Tactics||✓|

 Reverse Stings and Shaming

 In interviews conducted for the National Assessment, police department staff said that through the mid-1980s, traditional interventions had been tried and found ineffective: arresting prostituted women accomplished little (trafficked women soon left for the next stop on the circuit, and local women simply returned to the streets), and prosecution of pimps had been attempted, but never successfully.
 In 1986, Wilkes-Barre police tried a new approach, conducting large-scale reverse stings coupled with publicizing the identities of arrestees.
 In each of the first several operations, they arrested from 50 to 100 men who were issued citations and ordered to pay fines.
 Arrestee identities were included in press releases which ran in the local Sunday newspaper.
 The arrested men could also be ordered not to enter areas of the city known for street prostitution.
 After two years of these efforts, police concluded that Wilkes-Barre had been taken off the “pimp circuit.”
-According to the police department, the combination of reverse stings and shaming removed Wilkes-Barre from a domestic trafficking circuit, and reduced the number of women engaged in street prostitution locally by 75%.
+According to the police department, the combination of reverse stings and identity disclosure removed Wilkes-Barre from a domestic trafficking circuit, and reduced the number of women engaged in street prostitution locally by 75%.
 The number of women known to engage in street prostitution fell from 20 to five, with the rotating circuit survivors gone and the remaining five being local women suffering from severe substance addictions.
 Since most police departments hold data no longer than seven years, we cannot verify all aspects of the account of what happened in the city in response to the effort to combat demand.
 The existence of the domestic trafficking circuit and the level of police reverse sting activity in the 1980s and 1990s were corroborated by news archives and interviews with police from other cities on the circuit.

 More recently, smaller scale reverse stings have continued to be conducted.
 For example, in May 2016, four men were arrested for trying to patronize prostitutes in Wilkes-Barre.
 Investigators posted an advertisement on the internet over the Memorial Day holiday weekend and the four men contacted undercover officers to make arrangements for the exchange of sex for money.
 The defendants were identified in news releases.
 The arrests were the result of a joint investigation by the Luzerne County District Attorney’s Office, Wilkes-Barre Township Police Department, Pennsylvania State Police and detectives from the Monroe County District Attorney’s Office.